Miss Evans – Head of Department

 Mrs Purcell – Assistant Headteacher

-The English department aims to instil a love of all literature, old and new, and an appreciation for power of language in all learners as they progress through Key Stage 3.
-To develop their skills across the three strands of Oracy, Reading and Writing, all students are provided with detailed and tailored programmes of study with bespoke resources produced by the English department, including themes about national pride in the ‘Proud to be Welsh’ scheme to the horrors of nineteenth century in the ‘Gothic Horror’ programme.
+The English department aims to instil a love of all literature and an appreciation for the power of language in all learners as they progress through Key Stage 3.
+To develop their skills across the three strands of Oracy, Reading and Writing, all students are provided with detailed and tailored programmes of study with bespoke resources produced by the English department, including themes about identity, Welsh citizenship., heroes and villains, and the media.
+Year 7 students will begin the Accelerated Reader programme and selected student will participate in Lexonik sessions in literacy intervention.

 Students complete a two year study for two separate GCSE qualifications: English Literature and English Language.
 They will develop their literary knowledge of popular prose texts, including ‘Of Mice and Men’ whilst also studying dramas such as ‘An Inspector Calls’ and selected Shakespeare plays.
 As students develop their knowledge of literary texts, Welsh heritage poetry and sociohistorical context, they will also develop their language skills for the new GCSE English Language in Wales and the new KS4 Programme of Study through bespoke schemes of integrated study.
 Over the course, all students will complete Oracy practice in readiness for their individual presentation and their group discussion which form part of their overall GCSE grade.

-Students are offered the opportunity of studying A Level English Language and A Level English Literature respectively with the support of experienced departmental staff.
-The study of Language includes opportunities to explore the effects and changes of written and spoken language whilst also giving opportunities for creative writing.
-The study of Literature includes the study of poets such as Keats and Donne whilst also examining prose texts, such as Jane Eyre, and a choice of Shakespeare plays.
+Students are offered the opportunity of studying A Level English Language and Literature, and A Level English Literature respectively with the support of experienced departmental staff.
+The study of the Language and Literature course includes opportunities to explore a range of both literary and non-literary texts, including the construction of students’ own original writing.
+The study of Literature includes the study of poets such as Ted Hughes and Sylvia Plath, and playwrights such as Shakespeare and Marlowe.

 - Carnegie Medal scheme and activities.